-7.2 - Cavalry charges and counter-charges

-7.2.1 - Single rider charge
+7.2 - Cavalry charges and counter-charges 7.2.1 - Single rider charge

-The cavalry charge is a form of attack that improves combat odds.
-Before starting any of his/her moves, a player can announce cavalry charges.
+The cavalry charge is a form of attack that allows improved combat odds.
+Before commencing his/her moves, a player can announce cavalry charges.
 For each charge the player identifies the rider concerned, the target, and the route selected.

-To be able to charge, a rider must meet the following conditions:
+To be permissible, a rider's charge must meet the following conditions:

-The target enemy must, at the beginning of the charge, be within the frontal arc of the rider (see the diagram below) and visible to him.
+The enemy chosen must, at the beginning of the charge, be situated within the frontal arc of the rider (see the diagram below) and visible to him.
 Line of sight is identical to line of fire but only mounted characters will block the line of sight of a rider.